-Explore the relationship between political determinants of health and health equity in this week’s installment of the AMA’s Prioritizing Equity YouTube series.
+Explore the relationship between political determinants of health and health equity in this August 20, 2020, installment of the AMA’s Prioritizing Equity YouTube series.
 Join us as leaders in health care and politics discuss both the immediate and long-term impact political determinants of health have on the nation as it grapples with the COVID-19 pandemic.

 - Daniel E. Dawes, JD—Professor of health policy, director of the Satcher Health Leadership Institute at Morehouse School of Medicine and author of the book “The Political Determinants of Health.”

 - Jesus “Chuy” Garcia—Congressman Garcia represents the 4th Congressional District of Illinois.
 He currently serves as a member of the influential Financial Services Committee, Natural Resources Committee and the Transportation and Infrastructure Committee.
 He is a member of the Congressional Hispanic Caucus (CHC).

 - Aletha Maybank, MD, MPH—Chief health equity officer, group vice president, Center for Health Equity, American Medical Association.

 Dr. Maybank: Good afternoon, everyone.
 Welcome back for the next edition of Prioritizing Equity from the American Medical Association.
 I am Dr. Aletha Maybank, chief health equity officer at the American Medical Association.
 It's such an honor to be here with you.
 I definitely want to make sure we recognize the Indigenous folks in the land that we rest on and their history and they're thriving and surviving until this day.
 And the legacy of our ancestors who were forced here for free labor from the continent of Africa and for all of their sacrifice and the shoulders that we stand on in order to be able to do our work in health equity.